Whole Wheat Torta Rolls

 - In a large mixing bowl, mix together 1½ cups flour, ¾ whole wheat pastry flour, 1½ cups warm water and ½ teaspoon yeast until well blended.
 Cover the bowl and let rest overnight on the counter.

-- In the bowl of a stand mixer using the paddle attachment, combine sponge that has rested overnight, ¾ cup warm water, 1 cup whole wheat pastry flour, 2 teaspoons salt and 1 teaspoon yeast.
+- In the bowl of a stand mixer using the paddle attachment, combine sponge that has rested overnight, warm water, whole wheat pastry flour, salt and yeast.
 Mix on low speed for two minutes.
-Switch to the dough hook and mix in 2 cups all purpose flour a little at a time, add more flour as needed to make a soft, sticky dough.
+Switch to the dough hook and mix in 2 cups all purpose flour a little at a time, add enough of the remaining flour as needed to make a soft, sticky dough.
 Knead the dough for 5 minutes.
 Place in a greased bowl, turning to grease top.
 Cover; let rise in warm place until double, about 1 hour.

 - Punch down dough.
 Cover and let rest 10 minutes.